nteche5/pascal-con/README.md

    > ⚠️ The service role key grants elevated privileges.
 Keep it in server-side environment variables only—never expose it to the browser.

-3. **Deploy** (or restart `npm run dev`) so the new environment variables are picked up.
+5. **Deploy** (or restart `npm run dev`) so the new environment variables are picked up.

-The helpers in `lib/supabase-admin.ts` create a singleton Supabase client. `lib/contact-messages.ts` now reads/writes/deletes rows in `contact_messages`, and all API routes rely on those helpers.
+The helpers in `lib/supabase-admin.ts` create a singleton Supabase client. `lib/contact-messages.ts` reads/writes/deletes rows in `contact_messages`, while `lib/project-submissions.ts` and `app/api/projects/upload/route.ts` handle Supabase Storage uploads and metadata stored in `project_submissions`.

 ## 📁 Project Structure